renpj/catmap/docs/source/topics/code_overview.rst

    *ReactionModel* as a "toolbox" where all the necessary information and common functions are stored.

 -  The *Parser* class serves to extend the "setup file" by reading in various quantities from an "input file".
 Technically the use of a parser is optional, but in practice it is extremely helpful for reading in common data such as adsorption energies or vibrational frequencies rather than re-typing them for every reaction model.

 The process of creating a "descriptor map" is abstracted into three general processes, which are handled by the following classes within the kinetics module:

-*Scaler:* Projects descriptor space into parameter space: *D* → *P*
+``Scaler``: Projects descriptor space into parameter space: *D* → *P*

-*Solver:* Maps parameter space into reaction rates: *P* → *r*
+``Solver``: Maps parameter space into reaction rates: *P* → *r*

-*Mapper:* Moves through descriptor space.
+``Mapper``: Moves through descriptor space.
 This becomes important for practical reasons since it is often necessary to use a solution at one point in descriptor space as an initial guess for a nearby point.

-The *ThermoCorrections* class is responsible for applying thermodynamic corrections to the electronic energies which are used as direct inputs.
+The ``ThermoCorrections`` class is responsible for applying thermodynamic corrections to the electronic energies which are used as direct inputs.
 This includes the contributions of entropy/enthalpy and zero-point energy due to temperature, pressure, or other thermodynamic variables.

 There are also a variety of analysis classes which allow for automated analysis and visualization of the reaction model.
-These include the *VectorMap* and *MatrixMap* classes which create plots of outputs as a function of descriptor space.
-The *VectorMap* class is designed for outputs in the form of vectors (rates, coverages, etc.) while the *MatrixMap* is designed for outputs in the form of matrices (rate control, sensitivity analyses, etc.).
-The analysis folder also contains *MechanismAnalysis* which creates free energy diagrams, and *ScalingAnalysis* which can give a visual representation of how well the scaler projects descriptor space to parameter space.
+These include the ``VectorMap`` and ``MatrixMap`` classes which create plots of outputs as a function of descriptor space.
+The ``VectorMap`` class is designed for outputs in the form of vectors (rates, coverages, etc.) while the ``MatrixMap`` is designed for outputs in the form of matrices (rate control, sensitivity analyses, etc.).
+The analysis folder also contains ``MechanismAnalysis`` which creates free energy diagrams, and ``ScalingAnalysis`` which can give a visual representation of how well the ``scaler`` projects descriptor space to parameter space.

 Using the code
 ==============